Work and play in Auckland and Waikato

-The lush, rolling hills of Waikato are the home of dairy-farming and the country’s most diverse range of horticulture production, meaning that there is work here almost all year.
+The lush, rolling hills of Auckland and Waikato are the country’s most diverse range of horticulture production, meaning that there is work here almost all year.

-Crops like asparagus, strawberries, kiwifruit and apples are common, but the Waikato is also the centre of the nashi pear and blueberry industries.
+Crops like asparagus, strawberries, kiwifruit and berries are common throughout Auckland and Waikato with Pukekohe being the vegetable bowl of New Zealand.
+The Waikato is also the centre of the nashi pear and blueberry industries.

 Where to stay

 You will find that some growers and packing facilities offer worker accommodation.
 The region also has plenty of backpacker and camping facilities.
 Alternatively, you can do a short term rental house.

 Before you start work you must sign an employment agreement with the employer.
 It is advised that you take a photo of the first page of the agreement showing the business name and address and ask for a copy of the signed agreement.

 Keep your own record of what days you worked and the number of hours you worked each day.

 - Visit Hobbiton, the working set from the Lord of the Rings movies

 - Go caving at the Waitomo glowworm caves

 - Mountain bike in the world class Rotorua mountainbike park